neo4j/neo4j-javascript-driver/README.md

     ./runTests.sh

 This runs the test suite against a fresh download of Neo4j.
-Or `gulp test` if you already have a running version of a compatible Neo4j server.
+Or `npm test` if you already have a running version of a compatible Neo4j server.